Notify me

 . . . this unique and beautiful watch has an engraved dial inspired by Art Nouveau.

-Wood watches can be seen as belonging to some degree in the art jewelry space, since they use materials with organic textures, and which are not as valuable as precious metals.
+Wood watches can be seen as belonging to some degree in the art jewellery space, since they use materials with organic textures, and which are not as valuable as precious metals.
 See my blog post for details of wood watches.

 While reactions to the past has always been a fundamental part of the evolution of aesthetics, it is now more obvious such as with “anti-aesthetics.”
 For example Ochs Und Junior create watches with surfaces that celebrate the marks made by the machining process, and Holthinrichs watches are proud of their 3D printed textures (below).
 Other writers (such as in the Hodinkee article here) have mentioned that this relates to the brutalist art movement.
-It also relates to the evolution from fine jewelry with its simple geometric shapes and polished surfaces, to art jewelry, which often uses complex, organic, fractal forms and surfaces.
+It also relates to the evolution from fine jewellery with its simple geometric shapes and polished surfaces, to art jewellery, which often uses complex, organic, fractal forms and rough surfaces.

 Holthinrichs aesthetic watch back